 Next, add the lemon juice and vanilla essence.
 Essentially, you should whisk after adding each ingredient to ensure it's evenly distributed throughout the mixture.

 The final step is melting the gelatine.
-You can do this over a bain marie (a glass bowl over hot water) but I find it easier to just heat it in the microwave in 20 second intervals, mixing each time.
-This will effectively melt the gelatine powder without overheating it, no additional dish washing required!
+You can do this over a bain marie (a glass bowl over hot water) but I find it easier to just heat it in the microwave in 20-second intervals, mixing each time.
+This will effectively melt the gelatine powder without overheating it, no additional dishwashing is required!

-Once it's melted, simply add it to the cheesecake mixture and whisk gently so that it doesn't get too many air bubbles, but thoroughly so that it's evenly distributed through the filling.
+Once it’s melted, simply add it to the cheesecake mixture and whisk gently to prevent air bubbles, but thoroughly enough that it’s evenly distributed through the filling.

-To ensure there's no stubborn lumps of cream cheese, sugar or gelatine, I recommend pouring the mixture through a fine mesh sieve.
+To ensure there are no stubborn lumps of cream cheese, sugar or gelatine, I recommend pouring the mixture through a fine mesh sieve.
 This extra step will ensure your rare cheesecake is flawlessly smooth.

 Take the base and pour the cheesecake mixture over the top.

-Gelatine desserts typically take 3-4 hours to set in the fridge.
-Leave plenty of time if you are making it for guests, if possible, make it the night before.
+Gelatine desserts typically take approximately 4 hours to set in the fridge.
+Leave plenty of time if you are making it for guests, preferably, make it the night before.

 Finally, cut a slice and enjoy!